svkaizoku/toast-server/README.md

 ### Quote
 The Quote class models a change in the price of an Instrument.
 The quote is identified by isin and time.

-### Actions
+### CandlestickAction
 The CandlestickAction is the entry point for the "/candlesticks" API.
-It retrieves the candlesticks info for the last 30 minutes.
+It retrieves the candlesticks info for the duration required for Customer.
+In this case we fetch the last 30 minutes data, with 1 minute chunks of candlesticks.

 ### Solution Approach